This unheard Steve Jobs tape is part of an amazing trove of tech history

 Other elements included a slick film showing motherboards majestically traveling through NeXT’s robot-controlled factory in Fremont, California, a prototype for the hardware-fetishizing videos that would become a staple at Apple events.
 But as with any Jobs keynote, the main attraction would ultimately be the man and his machine, as he showed what the company had built and what it could do.

 Long unavailable, video of the Davies Hall event was uncovered during production of the 2015 Aaron Sorkin-scripted film Steve Jobs.
 (Part of the movie is set backstage at the event, though it’s the furthest thing from a historical reenactment, starting with the fact that it’s been relocated from Davies Hall to the War Memorial Opera House across the street.)
-Assembled from two VHS tapes, it’s murky enough that it’s prefaced with a note expressing hope that a better copy will resurface.
-Still, the manufacturing video and a press conference (look for NeXT investor Ross Perot) at the end are in better shape, and the whole thing is worth a look.
+Assembled from two VHS tapes, the video is murky enough that it’s prefaced with a note expressing hope that a better copy will resurface.
+Still, the manufacturing film and a press conference at the end (look for NeXT investor Ross Perot) are in better shape, and the whole thing is worth a look.

 Once Jobs returned to Apple and began doing product keynotes regularly, they became known for their unassailable level of polish.
 By comparison, the San Francisco NeXT event was not a model of discipline.
 For one thing, it ran over two hours—a long time to keep an audience engaged even if you’re Steve Jobs.
 (Eighteen years later, in what many would regard as the single most effective product launch of all time, he unveiled the first iPhone in an hour and 19 minutes.)